zhangbb-john/Image-Enhancement/README.md

 # Image-Enhancement
 Image enhancement based on GAN to improve the robustness of place recognition.
+The project is based on **Tensorflow2** framework.

 # Comparion
 The proposed method were compared with other methods including:
-## DCP
+* DCP

-## UDCP
+* UDCP
 # Metrics
 In order to evaluate the methods, some metrics were leveraged in this project